-- For Medi-Cal TPL or estate recoveries, the State Department of Health Care services retain lien/claim rights over any recoveries for Medi-Cal members. - For Healthy Families, MRMIB retains lien/claim rights over third party tort liability and estate recovery for Healthy Families members. - For Healthy Kids, L.A.
+- For Medi-Cal TPL or estate recoveries, the State Department of Health Care services retain lien/claim rights over any recoveries for Medi-Cal members. - For Healthy Kids, L.A.
 Care retains lien/claim rights over third party tort liability and estate recovery for Healthy Kids members.